-For the 29th time, the Foundation for Polish Science (FNP) has awarded the Foundation for Polish Science Prizes, which enjoy the reputation of the most important scientific honours in Poland.
-The laureates are four distinguished scholars: Prof. Jacek Radwan, Prof. Ewa Górecka, Prof. Krzysztof M. Górski, Prof. Romuald Schild.
+For the thirtieth time, the Foundation for Polish Science awarded its Prizes, which enjoy the reputation of the most important scientific distinction in Poland.
+The laureates are four outstanding scientists: Professors Bożena Kamińska-Kaczmarek, Jacek Jemielity, Grzegorz Pietrzyński, and Cezary Cieśliński.

-The FNP Prize is awarded for significant advancements and scientific discoveries which shift cognitive boundaries and open new perspectives for research, provide an exceptional contribution towards the advancement of the nation?s progress and culture, and assure Poland a significant position for undertaking the most ambitious challenges of the modern world.
-The amount of the prize is PLN 200,000.
+The FNP Prize honors for outstanding achievements and scientific discoveries that push the boundaries of cognition and open new research perspectives, provide an exceptional contribution to Poland’s civilizational and cultural advancement, and assure the country with a significant position for undertaking the most ambitious challenges of the modern world.
+The amount of the award is PLN 200,000.

-The FNP Prize is an individual prize awarded by the FNP Council through a competition in four fields: life and earth sciences; chemical and material sciences; mathematical, physical and engineering sciences; and the humanities and social sciences.
-Candidates for this honour may be nominated by distinguished scientists personally invited by the Foundation?s Executive Board and Council.
-The FNP Council serves as the competition committee and selects the laureates on the basis of opinions from independent experts and reviewers?mainly from abroad?assessing the candidates? achievements.
+The FNP Prize is an individual award granted by the Council of the Foundation by way of competition in four areas: life and earth sciences, chemistry and materials sciences, mathematical, physical, and engineering sciences, and humanities and social sciences.
+Candidates for this honor may be nominated by distinguished scientists personally invited by the Foundation’s Executive Board and Council.
+The FNP Council serves as the competition committee and selects the winners based on opinions from independent experts and reviewers – mainly from abroad – who assess the candidates’ achievements.

-The award ceremony will be held on line on 2 December 2020.
+The award ceremony will be held on December 7, 2021, and will be transmitted online.

 The members of the Foundation Council for the current term are professors:

-- Tomasz Guzik (Jagiellonian University Medical College) – chair of the Council
+- Tomasz Guzik (Medical College of Jagiellonian University) – Chair of the Council

-- Grażyna Jurkowlaniec (Institute of Art History, University of Warsaw), vice chair of the Council
+- Grażyna Jurkowlaniec (Institute of Art History, Faculty of Arts and Culture Sciences, University of Warsaw) – Vice-Chair of the Council

 - Piotr Garstecki (Institute of Physical Chemistry, Polish Academy of Sciences, Warsaw)